FelixHarvey/electricity-usage/README.md

 The legend can also be used to highlight individual generation sources for that state.

 ![](https://media.giphy.com/media/1AuXQfFDwWKGLXdjSJ/giphy.gif)

+## <a name="change"></a>Reflection / What I Would Change
+This project is far from perfect.
+Looking back (or into the future if I decide to) these are the key changes I would (or will) make:
+1. Simplify.
+If the purpose is to inform users about the impact of their energy usage - the visualisation is too complex.
+There are too many technical terms and confusing controls.
+There's not a clear action for users to take.
+2. Develop a better story.
+Rather than bombarding users with all the information at once, package up separate insights and deliver them separately so that the message is clearer and a better story is built.
+3. Address search.
+Have the ability for users to enter an address and show relevant information.
+This would be valuable if the user is unfamiliar with an area that they are looking to get data from.

 ## <a name="challenges"></a>Data Procurement Process
 ### Data Source